akemin-dayo/AppSync/redditpost.md

 #**JulioVerne drama: tl;dr version**

 * **I am working together with JulioVerne, _not_ "competing" against him**
+* I'm not "jealous" of JulioVerne for being first at getting AppSync Unified to work...
+I've asked other developers in the community for help, too.
 * iOS 10 boot loop was caused by AppSync Unified crashing `installd` whenever Cydia ran `uicache`
 * JulioVerne's fix uses the actual Apple certificate, which was why I was concerned about copyright.
 * He is trustable, never did anything out of malice.
 And skilled.
 He just happens to crack software as a hobby.